-Cognitive behavioral therapy (CBT), Dialectical behavior therapy (DBT), Psychodynamic
+Cognitive behavioral therapy (CBT), Dialectical behavior therapy (DBT), Harm reduction, Psychodynamic, Relational

 My goal as a therapist is to develop a safe and respectful relationship with my clients.
 This can serve as a secure base from which distressing thoughts, feelings, and behavior patterns can be explored, understood, and changed.